By Meghan Yuri Young

 NC: I think it’s weird, to be completely honest.
 It’s just weird that we get to be pandemic recovery workers for the second time.
 I hope that’s not a recurring theme over the next 20 to 30 years into the future.
 But it also feels like it’s a responsibility, right?
 It feels like that was the very beginning of the festival, and so, we have to take on that part of why we’re here.
 To bring people together is to bring joy.

-This year is the real “regathering.”
+[2022 was] the real “regathering.”
 I’ve worked in live performance in different ways all my life.
 There’s nothing better than that feeling, whether you’re on the stage or in the audience, of that system of energy moving between us.
 Also, standing next to people that you would never otherwise stand next to because you wouldn’t know them for whatever reason, you wouldn’t talk, but then, suddenly, you love this same artist, or you’re discovering the same artist at the same time, or they’re old fans of the artist and you’re a new fan.
 All those kinds of conversations and experiences can happen.

 “Toronto’s, famously, a city of neighbourhoods, and I think that’s part of what’s so powerful about it.
 I don’t feel isolated in the city.”